WhiteShadow13/FIJJJAL/rfid/readme.md

 * Authentification

-    With this instruction, we give the authentification that we use A or B (see Encryption part) and which block we want to acces with the key which is the third parameter in this instruction.
+    With this instruction, we give the authentification that we use (A or B) (see Encryption part).
+We also give in parameters which block we want to access with the key which is the third parameter in this instruction.
 The fourth is the identifier of the tag.

     ```
     object.card_auth(object.auth_a, block_number, key_array, uid)